Jake Marisnick Player Props: Tigers vs. Phillies

 Jake Marisnick At The Plate

-- Marisnick has gotten a hit in two of six games this season, and had multiple hits in one of those games.
+- Marisnick has gotten a hit in two of seven games this season, and had multiple hits in one of those games.

-- He has not gone deep in his six games this season.
+- In seven games played this season, he has not hit a home run.

 - He has not scored a run this season.